aplusdigitalmedia/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the difference between an adaptive website and a fully responsive website?
+1. What is the difference between an adaptive website and a fully responsive website? responsive websites responds to the browswers size, adaptive specifically adapts to the browser's enviornment, it may or may not respond to the brower's size.

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be mobile first vs desktop first. mobile first is where the design of the website will start the move on to the other sizes.
+Desktop first is the same but working on the desktop design first.
 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+font-size: 62.5% using rem makes it easier to calculate sizes.
 4. How would you describe preprocessing to someone new to CSS?
+ Preprocessors helps to achieve writing reusable, maintainable and extensible codes in CSS.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I believe variables were not too hard because they are familiar to me but the nesting is something i have to get use to.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up